stranger2626/tags-extractor-for-jira/README.md

 Parsing tags from Jira

-For running this app you need to run script: gulp tags:converting --tag "<TestExecutionTag>" --path "<pathToJsonFileWithResults>"
+For running this app you need to run script: gulp tags:converting --tag "TestExecutionTag" --path "pathToJsonFileWithResults"

 --path parameter is optional